 The library allows for defining an expression, using notation initially used for client classification only.
-See Section 13.4 for detailed description of the syntax available.
+See Section 13.3 for detailed description of the syntax available.
 One notable difference is that for client classification the expression currently has to evaluate to either true or false, while the flexible identifier expression is expected to evaluate to a string that will be used as identifier.
 It is a valid case for the expression to evaluate to empty string (e.g. in cases where a client does not sent specific options).
 This expression is then evaluated for each incoming packet.
 This evaluation generates an identifier that is used to identify the client.
 In particular, there may be host reservations that are tied to specific values of the flexible identifier.

 The library can be loaded in similar way as other hook libraries.
-It takes one mandatory parameter identifier-expression:
+It takes a mandatory parameter identifier-expression and optional boolean parameter replace-client-id: